oerpub/oerpub.uidesigns.editor/notes/metadata.md

  * When a new book is created, make it easy to fill out metadata then.
  * Separate the summary into the second tab and add a toolbar to it.
  * Add license choice to the metadata
+ * Incorporate the module/chapter/book icons from branch 06 for getting to edit/metadata/delete.

 ## Metadata Format Background